qgallouedec/panda-gym/docs/usage/environments.rst

 By default, the reward is sparse and the control mode is the end-effector displacement.
 The complete set of environments present in the package is presented in the following list.

-Sparce reward, end-effector control (default setting)
+Sparse reward, end-effector control (default setting)
 -----------------------------------------------------

 * ``PandaReach-v3``